MerlinPCarson/gamma-spectra_denoising/README.md

 ### by Merlin Carson
 Algorithms for removing background, Compton scatter and detector noise from gamma-ray spectra.

-This repo contains python scripts for simulating clean and noisy gamma-ray spectra, trainable Convolutional Neural Networks for denoising gamma-ray spectra, and a convex optimization based radionuclide classifier.
-The training script trains two variants of the denoising algorithm, one that predicts a noise mask that is then subtracted from the noisy spectra in post processing and one that directly predicts the denoised spectra.
-For each of these two variants there are two versions of Convolutional Neural Network models that can be used.
-The first model, a traditional Convolution Neural Network with a configurable number of layers and the second, a variant of the first with residual connections between every other layer, allowing for the training of ultra-deep (20+ layer) models.
+This repo contains python scripts for simulating clean and noisy gamma-ray spectra for 3 types of gamma-ray detectors (HPGe, NaI, CZT), trainable Convolutional Neural Networks for denoising gamma-ray spectra, and a convex optimization based radionuclide classifier.
+The training script trains two variants of the denoising algorithm, one that predicts a noise mask (Noise Mask Model) that is then subtracted from the noisy spectra in post processing and one that directly predicts the denoised spectra (Generate Spectrum Model).
+For each of these two variants there are two versions of Convolutional Neural Network that can be used.
+The first, a traditional Convolution Neural Network with ReLU activation and batch normalization for each convolutional layer, and a configurable number of these blocks.
+The second is a variant of the first with residual connections between every other convolutional layer block, allowing for the training of ultra-deep (20+ layer) models.

 # Requirements
 * Pytorch